ndsev/zserio/doc/ZserioLanguageOverview.md

 ## Enumeration Types

 An enumeration type has a base type which is an integer type or a bit field type.
-The members of an enumeration have a name and a value which may be assigned explicitly or implicitly.
-A member that does not have an initializer gets assigned the value of its predecessor incremented by 1, or the value 0 if it is the first member.
+The items of an enumeration have a name and a value which may be assigned explicitly or implicitly.
+An item that does not have an initializer gets assigned the value of its predecessor incremented by 1, or the value 0 if it is the first item.

 **Example**